worthybrae/AI-Architecture/README.md

 # AI-Architecture
-AI Genertaed architecture generated through a GAN using Pytorch
+AI Generated architecture using GANS with Pytorch

-I included all the training images I used in the scraper/trainingImages folder.

 Feel free to run the web scraper if you want the most updated images.
-If you do this dont forget to activate the virutal environment and to make sure you have FIREFOX INSTALLED.
-If you want to use Chrome, get rid of the geckodriver code and replace with chromdriver_autostinaller.
+Make sure you have FIREFOX INSTALLED.
+If you want to use Chrome, get rid of the geckodriver code and replace with chromdriver_autoinstaller.

+Scraper Instructions:

+cd scraper
+pip install -r requirements.txt python scrape.py